adamglasser/fingerprint-odi-poc/README.md

 # Fingerprint On-Demand Identification (ODI) Implementation

 This project demonstrates a practical implementation of Fingerprint's On-Demand Identification (ODI) pattern using Next.js.
-The implementation follows Fingerprint's recommended approach of "collect now, send later" to improve performance and control over the identification flow.
+The implementation follows the ODI approach of "collect now, send later" to improve performance and increase control over the identification flow.

 ## Architecture Overview